patpij2/server-login/README.md

 # 🔐 Professional Login System

-A professional login system with separated frontend and backend architecture, featuring Gmail integration and memory management.
-This demonstrates modern web development practices with independent frontend and backend services.
+A comprehensive login system with separated frontend and backend architecture, featuring Gmail integration, Facebook integration, memory management, and an organized dashboard interface.
+This demonstrates modern web development practices with independent frontend and backend services and full social media management capabilities.

 ## 🏗️ Architecture